Two-factor authentication: FAQ

-Only USB Type A connectors are available from UU.
-If you require a different type of USB connector, then we recommend discussing your options with your supervisor.
+USB Type A connectors are the standard and available from UU.
+If this does not suit your device, it’s also possible to request a USB-C type connector.
+If you require yet another type of USB connector, then we recommend discussing your options with your supervisor.

 No, the YubiKey is strictly personal and can only be used by the person who requested it.
 It may not be loaned to third parties or used by others.

 Please contact the ICT Service Desk as soon as possible.

 If you encounter this problem often, it would be better to select a method that uses a smartphone app.